GMPA’s Food Poverty Programme

-Food Poverty Action Plan for Greater Manchester
+The GM Food Poverty Action Plan

-The Greater Manchester Food Poverty Alliance is a Greater Manchester Poverty Action project, and has been supported by Food Power, Great Places Housing Group, Equity Housing, the Roman Catholic Diocese of Salford and We Love MCRFood Poverty Action Plan
+GMPA’s food poverty programme has been funded by the following organisations: Food Power, Great Places Housing Group, the Roman Catholic Diocese of Salford, We Love MCR, and the GM Health & Social Care Partnership.Food Poverty Action Plan